-- Facilities personnel often work around the clock to keep the roads and walkways clear, but probably it will not be perfect.
+- Facilities personnel often work around the clock to keep the roads and walkways clear.
+It may not be perfect.
 This is no different from your town or other areas off campus.
-Practicality requires us all to apply extra caution when getting around campus.
+We all should apply extra caution when getting around campus.

 Budget Your Time

 - Add extra time to get where you are going.
 Whether you are traveling via mass transit, by car or just walking, you know everything takes longer in the winter.